Feature

 When parents are under too much stress, the whole family suffers!
 Fortunately, there are ways to manage the ups and downs of parenthood.

-When you’re stressed out, you become increasingly irritable, impatient, touchy, impulsive . . .
+When you’re stressed out for an extended period of time, you become increasingly irritable, impatient, touchy, impulsive ...
 “Snapping at your child or partner is a telltale sign of stress,” says Sonia Lupien, director of the Centre for Studies on Human Stress.

 Stress makes it difficult to keep your emotions in check.
 It can also make it hard to sleep, focus, or be at your best.
 When stress becomes chronic, these symptoms are aggravated.
-Some people can experience headaches, back pain, digestive problems, or memory loss, while others may start smoking, drinking, or eating more.
+Some people may also experience headaches, back pain, digestive problems, or impaired memory, while others may start smoking, drinking, or eating more.

 If you’ve just gotten home after butting heads with someone at work or spending two hours in traffic, the slightest provocation could well send you flying off the handle.
 Lashing out is one of the body’s ways of releasing pent-up stress.
 Your loved ones can end up taking the brunt of these outbursts, even if they have nothing to do with why you’re feeling stressed.

-To counteract stress, the first step is not to relax but rather to tackle the source of your stress.
+To reduce stress, the first step is not to relax but rather to tackle the source of your stress.
 Ask yourself why a particular situation is making you stressed.
-Is it because you aren’t in control or because you’re in unfamiliar territory?
-Once you have the answer, you can tackle the problem by coming up with a Plan B, C, D, and so on.
+Are you anxious about not being in control?
+Are you stepping outside your comfort zone?
+Once you have the answer, you can tackle the problem by coming up with a plan B, C, D, and so on.
 This will give you more control over the situation and lower your stress hormone levels.

 For instance, the first time Fanie’s eldest son went to the dentist, he threw a tantrum and refused to open his mouth.
 When it came time to take his brother, FélixAntoine, for his first checkup, Fanie was stressing out.
 She decided to prepare him for what to expect: “I told him, ‘You’ll get to sit in a big chair, the hygienist will use a noisy instrument to clean your teeth, you’ll get to choose what flavour toothpaste they use, etc.’ I also let him bring his favourite stuffed animal.
 Doing all of this beforehand helped me feel more in control and less stressed.”

 Marie-Ève, mother of Lily and Charlie, finds it stressful being the head of the family.
 “My mind is constantly going over an endless to-do list,” she says.
 A lot of parents are in the same boat!
 If you’re feeling overwhelmed, consider changing your routine to give yourself time to breathe.
 “Parents—mothers especially—should learn to delegate,” says Parent.
-“There’s no reason why, for instance, daddy can’t go to daycare meetings.”
+“For instance, there’s no reason why Dad can’t be the one to go to daycare meetings or keep track of medical appointments.”

 Other tools for managing stress